 Know when to “Take the hit”

 Training takes time and is not always an immediate and efficient use of time.
 However, sacrificing an hour or two in the beginning phases of a project or operational cycle to train to develop team members will save you hours down the road.
 Managers are supposed to manage.
 Team members are the ones that are expected to be the ones executing the majority of the tasks.
 It is a misuse of resources for the Manager to do all of the work and have the team members sit idly by and watch.
-At some point, the team and the manager need to “Take the hit” to their productivity.
+At some point, the team must “Take the hit” to their productivity.
 This is done to gain the efficiencies that will be required at the key moments in the project/operational cycle.

 Empower through Delegation